 Postman cheat sheet - Quick guide to automating APIs

 Postman cheat sheet is something I have wanted to put together for a while as a response to helping attendees of my Testing API and Web services training.
 The cheat contains a high-level collection of the features available in Postman to help you to automate APIs and Web services.
-Unless stated otherwise the methods below are used in the Tests tab and some can be found on the right-hand section of the Tests tab labelled snippets.
+Unless stated otherwise the methods below are used in the Scripts tab and some can be found on the right-hand section of the tab labelled snippets.

 I've organised the Postman cheat sheet based on problems users of Postman are trying to solve based on observations from previous training sessions and questions from Postman slack community.
 However, if there is something else you want to see added to the Postman cheat sheet, get in touch with me via Twitter @2bittester.

-For more detailed information on each feature, check out https://www.getpostman.com/docs.
+For more detailed information on each feature, check out https://learning.postman.com/docs/introduction/overview/

 Using variables